mysteriousellipsis/SST_DP2025/README.md

 # Republic Polytechnic
-# School of Science and Technology
+# School of Science and Technology (SST)
-# Discover Programme

-07 Jan to 09 Jan 2025
+# Discover Programme - 07 Jan to 09 Jan 2025